We believe that extraordinary students should be rewarded with extraordinary opportunities.

 Peddie School uses School and Student Services (SSS), a service of the National Association of Independent Schools, to process financial aid applications.
 This process ensures that your information will be delivered accurately, securely and quickly to our school.

 You must reapply every year for financial aid.
 You can expect your child’s level of funding to be consistent each year as long as your family’s financial circumstances remain consistent.
-(Adjustments in FA awards in dollar amount are made based on income, employment, number of children in tuition charging schools, etc.)
+(Adjustments in financial aid awards in dollar amount are made based on income, employment, number of children in tuition charging schools, etc.)

 You may apply for financial aid each year and, depending on the applicant pool, additional financial aid may be available, but it is most prudent to assume that you will not get aid.
 Financial aid requests for students currently enrolled (but not receiving financial aid) are reviewed after determinations are made for new students and current students receiving aid who have completed all application requirements on time.
-Funds are not reserved for families whose PFS forms are not received after the January 15 deadline.
+Funds are not reserved for families whose PFS forms are not received by the January 15 deadline.

 The Financial Aid Committee will take into consideration tuition expenses for all children in schools that charge tuition (excluding graduate school).
 Peddie requires that families apply for aid at each of the institutions their children attend.
 Peddie cannot subsidize tuition for other tuition-charging schools.